South Cicero Avenue and Ford City Drive

 Peacock Alley, which had become populated by "head shops" and local mom & pop-type stores, was renovated, retenanted and renamed The Connection.
 By this time, the Venture space in the North Mall was vacant.
 It re-opened, as a (94,000 square foot) Sears, on April 5, 1989.

 However, the General Cinema Corporation Ford City 14 multiplex was built, as a freestanding structure, in the southeast parking area.
-This venue made its debut August 1, 1990, with the Ford City I-II-III and Ford City East theaters being shuttered.
+This venue made its debut on August 1, 1990.
+The Ford City I-II-III and Ford City East theaters were shuttered.

 There had been talk of extending the Chicago Transit Authority's "L Train" system to FORD CITY MALL for some years.
 However, the 2.2 route mile Midway-to-Ford City Orange Line extension project was put on indefinite hold in 2011.